The spectra of finite 3-transposition groups: Eigenvalues of graphs

 Let $X$ be a nonempty set and $\diag{X}$ a graph with $X$ as vertex set.
 The adjacency of the edge $(x,y)$ is written $x \adj y$.
 The $(0,1)$-adjacency matrix of the graph will be denoted $\AMat{\diag{X}}$, and the spectrum of the graph is the (ordered) spectrum of $\AMat{\diag{X}}$:

 The all-one vector $\allone$ is an eigenvector of $\AMat{\diag{X}}$ with eigenvalue $k$ if and only if $\diag{X}$ is regular of degree $k$.
+In this case, by the Perron-Frobenius Theorem, $k$ is the largest eigenvalue and the corresponding eigenspace has dimension the number of connected components of $\diag{X}$.
+Hence, when $\diag{X}$ is connected, which will (almost) always be the case in this paper, the eigenspace for $k$ is $1$-dimensional, spanned by $\allone$.

-In that case, we will list $k$ first in the spectrum and separate it from the remaining eigenvalues by a semicolon.
-By the Perron-Frobenius Theorem, when the regular graph $\diag{X}$ is additionally connected all eigenvectors other than $\allone$ are perpendicular to $\allone$; that is, they belong to the sum-zero hyperplane of $\bbR^n$.
-These eigenvectors and their associated eigenvalues will be called \announce{restricted}.
+Furthermore, all other eigenspaces of the regular connected graph $\diag{X}$ are perpendicular to $\allone$; that is, they belong to the sum-zero hyperplane of $\bbR^n$.
+Such eigenvectors and their associated eigenvalues will be called \announce{restricted}.

+For this reason, we will list $k$ first in the spectrum and separate it from the restricted eigenvalues by a semicolon.

 The complement of the graph $\diag{X}$ is the graph $\codiag{X}$ with the same vertex set but all edges replaced by nonedges and nonedges by edges.
 Thus

 where $n=|X|$, $I_n$ is the $n \times n$ identity matrix, and $J_n$ is the $n \times n$ matrix consisting entirely of $1$'s.
 (We may drop the subscripts, when $n$ is apparent.)
 All nonzero vectors of $\bbR^n$ are eigenvectors of $I_n$ with eigenvalue $1$.
 The all-one vector $\allone$ is an eigenvector of $J_n$ with eigenvalue $n$ of multiplicity $1$, and the sum-zero hyperplane of $\bbR^n$ consists of null vectors for $J_n$---its nonzero vectors are eigenvectors with eigenvalue $0$.